nasirkhan/laravel-starter/README.md

 <p align="center"><img src="https://user-images.githubusercontent.com/396987/82162573-6940f500-98c7-11ea-974e-888b4f866c74.jpg" alt="Laravel Starter - A CMS like modular starter project built with the latest Laravel framework."></p>

-# Laravel Starter (based on Laravel 10.x)
+# Laravel Starter (based on Laravel 11.x)
-**Laravel Starter** is a Laravel 10.x based simple starter project.
-Most of the commonly needed features of an application like `Authentication`, `Authorisation`, `User` and `Role management`, `Application Backend`, `Backup`, `Log viewer` are available here.
+**Laravel Starter** is a Laravel 11.x based simple starter project.
+Most of the commonly needed features of an application like `Authentication`, `Authorisation`, `Users` and `Role management`, `Application Backend`, `Backup`, `Log viewer` are available here.
 It is modular, so you may use this project as a base and build your own modules.
 A module can be used in any `Laravel Starter` based projects.
+Here Frontend and Backend are completely separated with separate routes, controllers and theme as well.

 Please let me know your feedback and comments.